juliohm1978/kubernetes-nfs-volume-provisioner/README.md

   storageClassName: sc01
 ```

-The controller will pick up on that claim and create the corresponding Persistent Volume, which would look similar to:
+The controller will pick up on that claim and create the corresponding PersistentVolume, which would look similar to:

 ```yaml
 apiVersion: v1